Stan Musial baseball cards span 3 decades and have many a very interesting history.

 These cards were small squares and only had black and white color.
 This would be the first inaugural set for the Bowman baseball brand, however the producer GUM Inc. created cards in the 30s.

-Another 1948 release for Musial is his leaf rookie.
-This came after his Bowman release and is rumored to have a two-year print run between 1948 and 49.
-I actually picked on up at the Miami Card show a while back for my PC.
+This Stan Musial Baseball Card came after his Bowman release and is rumored to have a two-year print run between 1948 and 49.

-In my opinion, this is a much better-looking card than the Bowman release.
+In my opinion the 48/49 Leaf Baseball, is a much better-looking card than the Bowman release.
 It’s larger and features color.

 1951 Berk Ross